trynmaps/metrics-mvp/README.md

 Saving computed arrivals to S3 allows other people to access the arrival times without needing to compute them again.
 Adding the `--s3` flag to `compute_arrivals.py` will save the arrival times to S3.
-To use the `--s3` flag, you'll need to get permission to write to the opentransit-stop-arrivals bucket and save AWS credentials in `~/.aws/credentials`.
+To use the `--s3` flag, you'll need to get permission to write to the opentransit-stop-arrivals bucket and save AWS credentials in `.aws/credentials`.

-Adding the `--cache-state` flag to compute_arrivals.py will cache the raw state (GPS observations) in the local `data/` directory, so that if you run `compute_arrivals.py` again with the same date and routes, it will be much faster.
+compute_arrivals.py will cache the raw state (GPS observations) in the local `data/` directory, so that if you run compute_arrivals.py again with the same date and routes, it will be much faster.

 ## Command line scripts

+Note: if using Docker, run these command line scripts from a shell within the metrics-flask-dev Docker container via `./docker-shell.sh` (Linux/Mac) or `docker-shell` (Windows), not directly on your host machine.

 Show overall statistics for a particular route:
 ```